SchachSebastian/discord-ai-deprecated/README.md

 `/ai` <question> - Ask the ai a single question

-## Roadmap

-- [X] Add a command to ask single questions to the AI bot
-- [ ] Let the AI bot answer to messages pinging it
-- [ ] Let the AI bot use the last message to answer questions
-- [ ] Let the AI bot react to messages
-- [ ] Let the AI bot access the entire channel history to answer questions

 ## License

 This project is licensed under the `MIT License` - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are always welcome!
-I'm also happy to get new ideas and improvements as well as bug reports to improve the project.